grid-line

 Once you have created your ideal customer persona, it's time to put yourself in their position and come up with the initial keywords you think they'll be searching for.

-You don't have to rely on only your ideas to brainstorm, either.
 AI tools like ChatGPT and Google Gemini can be a lot of help in coming up with the first list of keywords.
-Using Google Gemini, I used this very basic prompt to get a list of seed keywords to begin research.
+Using Gemini, I used this very basic prompt to get a list of seed keywords to begin research.

 "I am doing keyword research for my running site.
 It will focus on runners with wide feet.
 Give me a list of seed keywords for SEO."